Australian researchers suggest it may be best to let free radicals do their thing.

 As everyone also knows, antioxidants are compounds that counteract free radicals.
 Some antioxidants are endogenous, meaning the body makes them.
 Others are exogenous, entering the body as nutrients.
 Vitamins C and E, carotenoids, and polyphenols are examples of the latter.

 Given this knowledge, it was inevitable that some people would begin to wonder whether taking in supplemental antioxidant nutrients during exercise could reduce muscle damage and enhance performance.
 It was inevitable also that some companies would begin to make products containing antioxidants and intended for use during exercise before this question was answered.

-Within the past several years a large number of studies have attempted to answer the question.
-Recently, two scientists at the University of Queensland, Australia, Tina-Tinkara Peternelj and Jeff Coombes, looked over more than 150 of these studies in an attempt to discover what sort of answer they arrived at in sum.
+Within the past several years, a large number of studies have attempted to answer the question.
+Two scientists at the University of Queensland, Australia, Tina-Tinkara Peternelj and Jeff Coombes, looked over more than 150 of these studies in an attempt to discover what sort of answer they arrived at in sum.
 By and large they were unimpressed, observing that most of the studies were too small and too poorly designed to be of much value.

 In other words, by reducing oxidative stress in the muscles, antioxidants taken during exercise may function as more of a crutch than as an aid.
 How so?
 Well, in addition to causing muscle damage and impairing muscle function, free radicals also stimulate physiological adaptations that increase fitness.
 Consequently, when free radicals are prevented from performing their full actions by antioxidants consumed during a workout, that workout may yield less benefit.